 The 2020 IHRSA Health Club Consumer Report

-This annual publication provides demographics and health, sports, and fitness participation data on America’s health club users.
+This annual publication provides demographics and health, sports, and fitness participation data on America’s health club and studio users.
 New to this year’s report is an analysis of trends since 2010 as well as the impact of COVID-19 on the fitness consumer.
 This product is a PDF download.
 Sponsored by ClubReady.

 “Over the past decade, consumers have increasingly utilized fitness facilities to meet their physical activity and overall health goals.
 The total number of times Americans used a health club rose from 4.6 billion visits in 2010 to 6.7 billion visits in 2019, an impressive 45% increase.
 'The 2020 IHRSA Health Club Consumer Report' provides in-depth analysis for club operators, suppliers, and fitness professionals to better understand club consumer behavior, demographics, and participation trends over the past decade and beyond.”

 Jay Ablondi, Executive Vice President of Global Products

 The report is organized into the following chapters:

 - Executive Summary: 10 takeaways recapping fitness club trends since 2010, the impact of COVID-19 on the consumer, and applications for fitness industry stakeholders